walidshaari/Certified-Kubernetes-Security-Specialist/README.md

 I will try to restrict the cross references of resources to [kubernetes.io](kubernetes.io) as CNCF/Linux Foundation exam rules allows you search **kubernetes.io** and [kuernetes github repo](https://github.com/kubernetes) only.
 Youtube videos and other resources e.g. blogs will be provided as an optional complimentary material.

-Content is scarse, will get updates by me and other contributors as we preparing for our CKS exam journey.
+Content is scarse, we will update as we are preparing for our **CKS exam journey**.

 Ensure you have the right version of Kubernetes documentation selected (e.g. v1.19 as of 15th July announcement) especially for API objects and annotations.